theforeman/theforeman.org/plugins/foreman_ansible/1.x/index.md

 In order to make Ansible send us data from the hosts, we set up a callback on your host that runs Ansible.
 To do this:

+* If you use Ansible 2.2+ , our callback is installed with Ansible itself, simply change `/etc/ansible/ansible.cfg` to contain

+      [defaults]
+          callback_whitelist = foreman

+and the callback will be enabled after that.

+For Ansible versions older than 2.2:

-* Change your /etc/ansible/ansible.cfg to contain the following options
+* Change your `/etc/ansible/ansible.cfg` to contain the following options

       callback_plugins = ~/.ansible/plugins/callback_plugins/
       bin_ansible_callbacks = True